syntheit/retrospend/README.md

 **Note:** The first user to sign up will automatically be made an admin.
 You can limit signups to only those with an invite code in the admin panel if you choose.

 ## Community

+Visit the official website at [https://retrospend.app](https://retrospend.app).

+If you'd like access to the hosted application (free), you can get in contact with me via the Retrospend Matrix chat or any of the contact methods on my website at [https://matv.io](https://matv.io).

 Join our Matrix room for discussions, support, and updates: [#retrospend:matrix.org](https://matrix.to/#/#retrospend:matrix.org)